 Medical malpractice lawyers in Canada take legal action in only a very small percentage of the potential claims for damages for mistakes caused by those who provide medical care in Canada.
 It is estimated that medical malpractice contributes to about 40,000 deaths in Canada every year and that medical errors could theoretically generate over 100,000 lawsuits every year.
-Most people who are injured either do not know that their condition was caused by negligence or do not bother to make a justified claim and as a result less than 10% of those who are entitled to claim actually do so.
+Most people who are injured either do not know that their condition was caused by negligence or do not bother to make what would be a justified claim and as a result less than one percent of those who are entitled to claim actually do so.
 Almost two thirds of those cases issued in a court of law fail in due course because the court dismissed the claim or the victim or the victim's family quit, ran out of money or died before trial.
 Healthcare professionals including specialists, doctors, nurses, pharmacists, dentists, medical technicians and alternative health practitioners including chiropractors are negligent if the treatment of a patient, under their care, has fallen below the minimum standard which the medical profession regards as acceptable.
 Most doctors are defended by the Canadian Medical Protection Association which has approximately $3 billion in assets which is more than sufficient for waging protracted legal battles.

 Reasonable Standard of Care